 Fiscal Resources: Through the budget process, the Arizona Corporation Commission identifies fiscal resource requirements to meet its constitutional and statutory responsibilities.
-The Commission receives funding through several sources: the State General Fund, the Utility Regulation Revolving Funds, the Arts Trust Fund, the Securities Investment Management Act Fund, the Securities Regulatory and Enforcement Fund, the Public Access Fund and Federal grants.
+The Commission receives funding through several sources: the State General Fund, the Utility Regulation Revolving Funds, the Arts Trust Fund, the Investment Management Act Fund, the Public Access Fund and Federal grants.
 All sources except federal grants are subject to legislative appropriation.
 Beginning in FY 10, the Commissioners' Wing, and Corporations and Securities Divisions were moved from the General Fund to other funds.
-Only the Railroad Safety program remains funded by the General Fund.
+Only the Railroad Safety program remains on the General Fund.

 The Administration Division receives funding from the Utilities Regulation Revolving Fund., the Public Access Fund, and the Securities Revolving Fund.
 The Corporations Division is the recipient of funding from the Arts Trust Fund and Public Access Fund.
-The Securities Division receives a portion of the fees it collects through the Securities Regulatory and Enforcement Fund and the Securities Investment Management Act Fund.
+The Securities Division receives a portion of the fees it collects through the Securities Regulatory and Enforcement Fund and the Investment Management Act Fund.
 The Utilities Division, Pipeline and Railroad Safety Sections, and the Legal Division are funded through the Utility Regulation Revolving Fund, which derives its money from assessments on public service corporations.
 The federal grants are obtained as a reimbursement to the Pipeline Safety Section for fulfilling certain federal responsibilities.

 Historically, the Commission has generated significantly more revenue from securities and broker registrations, corporation filing fees, fines and miscellaneous service charges than its General Fund requirements.
-Any revenue that exceeds the Commission's appropriated budget needs flows into the State General Fund and is used to defray the costs of state government.
+Any revenue that exceeds the Commission's budget needs flows into the State General Fund and is used to defray the costs of state government.

-Commission Revenue by Source Actual Actual Estimated 2012-13 2013-14 2014-15 Corporation Filing Fees 7,341,900 7,281,471 7,300,000 Security and Broker Fees 18,011,820 20,057,872 20,000,000 Miscellaneous Service Charges 44,800 221,094 45,000 Fines & Forfeitures 1,584,600 1,368,090 1,500,000 Utility Assessments 12,997,700 22,884,956 13,350,000 Sec Regulatory & Enforcement Fund 4,734,400 4,787,500 5,569,200 Sec Investment Management Act Fund 2,434,181 2,434,181 2,680,500 Public Access Fund 6,935,400 7,033,422 7,000,000 Federal Grant 1,266,100 630,409 1,250,000 TOTAL 55,350,901 66,698,995 58,694,700
+Commission Revenue by Source Actual Actual Estimated 2013-2014 2014-2015 2015-2016 Corporation Filing Fees 7,281,471 7,156,445 7,250,000 Security and Broker Fees 20,057,872 20,518,248 20,000,000 Miscellaneous Service Charges 221,094 50,374 50,000 Fines & Forfeitures 1,368,090 891,029 1,000,000 Utility Assessments 22,884,956 15,280,119 13,350,000 Sec.
+Regulatory & Enforcement Fund 4,787,500 5,535,511 5,575,000 Sec.
+Investment Management Act Fund 2,434,181 2,882,163 3,000,000 Public Access Fund 7,033,422 6,884,175 7,000,000 Federal Grant 630,409 1,751,152 1,500,000 TOTAL 66,698,995 60,949,216 58,725,000

-\Deposited in the State General Fund
+^{}Deposited in the State General Fund